Cheesemans' Ecology Safaris

 Travelers Engaging with Park Staff © Patti Collins

 By traveling with Cheesemans’ to Nepal, you invest in a way of life that melds the preservation of the ecosystems with traditional cultural practices.
-When you are tracking tigers in the national parks and trekking in the Himalayas, you stay in lodges that actively mitigate adverse impacts on the environment by relying on solar energy, sourcing supplies as locally as possible, using water purification systems to avoid single-use plastic bottles, and employing local people to build, decorate, and work in the lodges.
-The lodges themselves are made with local materials by craftsman who incorporate indigenous motifs and products in the design and use traditional techniques to optimize natural temperature efficiency.
-While the utmost care is taken to provide ecologically responsible accommodations, equal or greater emphasis is placed on strict adherence to guidelines on safari to respect and protect the wildlife.
-Additionally, to help you better enjoy the natural beauty of the mountains, you will be assisted by porters and sherpas who are continuing a multi-generational profession.
-In Nepal, it is apparent that ecotourism is steeped in the rich culture of the region.
-This provides an invaluable experience for travelers as you invest in the effort to protect the Nepalese environment and to continue traditional practices.
+When you searching for tigers and other species on guided safaris in the national parks and trekking in the Himalayas, you stay in lodges that actively mitigate adverse impacts on the environment by relying on solar energy, sourcing supplies as locally as possible, using water purification systems to avoid single-use plastic bottles, and employing local people to build, decorate, and work in the lodges.
+The lodges themselves are made with local materials by craftsmen who incorporate indigenous motifs and products in the design and use traditional techniques to optimize natural temperature efficiency.
+While the utmost care is taken to provide ecologically responsible accommodations, equal or greater emphasis is placed on strict adherence to safari guidelines to respect and protect wildlife.
+Additionally, to help you better enjoy the natural beauty of the mountains, you will be assisted by porters and sherpas who are continuing a multigenerationl profession.
+In Nepal, it is evident that ecotourism is steeped in the region’s rich culture.
+This provides an invaluable experience for travelers, as you invest in efforts to protect the Nepalese environment and continue traditional practices

 Chitwan Village Local Residents © Cheesemans’ Ecology Safaris